 The time is to be measured with two watches, except in the case of replacing the chain, where the time is measured using a digital clock that can be seen by the audience.
+To be on the safe side, however, the referees also run two watches (replacing the chain).
 The mean of both measurements is recorded accurate to hundredths of a second.
 If the time cannot be measured accurately, the discipline has to be repeated.